 Our commercial success depends in part on our ability to avoid infringing the proprietary rights of third parties, our ability to obtain and maintain proprietary protection for our technologies where applicable and to prevent others from infringing our proprietary rights.
 We seek to protect our proprietary technologies by, among other methods, evaluating relevant patents, establishing defensive positions, monitoring EU oppositions and pending intellectual property rights, preparing litigation strategies in view of the U.S. legislative framework and filing U.S. and international patent applications on technologies, inventions and improvements that are important to our business.
-As of February 10, 2017, we own seven pending international applications that were filed under the Patent Cooperation Treaty, or PCT, which relate to formulations developed for ONS-3010, methods of antibody purification, purifying antibodies to separate isoforms, reducing high molecular weight species, and modulating afucosylated species, as well as buffer formulations for enhanced antibody stability and methods for determining the amino acid sequence of antibodies.
-Any patents that may eventually issue claiming priority to these seven PCT applications are expected to expire in 2036 and 2037, absent any adjustment or extension.
+As of September 30, 2016, we own two pending international applications that were filed under the Patent Cooperation Treaty, or PCT, which relate to formulations developed for ONS-3010, as well as methods of antibody purification.
+We also own six provisional patent applications related to methods for purifying antibodies to separate isoforms, reducing high molecular weight species, and modulating afucosylated species, as well as buffer formulations for enhanced antibody stability and methods for determining the amino acid sequence of antibodies.
+Any patents that may eventually issue claiming priority to these six provisional patent applications are expected to expire in 2036 and 2037.
 The PCT is an international patent law treaty that provides a unified procedure for filing patent applications to protect inventions in each of its contracting states.
-Thus, a single PCT application can be converted into a patent application in any of the more than 145 PCT contracting states, and is considered a simple, cost-effective means for seeking patent protection in numerous regions or countries.
+Thus, a single PCT application can be converted into a patent application in any of the more than 145 PCT contracting states, and is considered a simple cost-effective means for seeking patent protection in numerous regions or countries.
 This nationalization (converting into an application in any of the contracting states) typically occurs 18 months after the PCT application filing date.
-Our first PCT application was nationalized in April 2016 in Australia, Canada, China, Europe, Japan, India, Mexico, and the United States.
-Any patents that may eventually issue claiming priority to these applications are expected to expire in 2034, absent any adjustment or extension.
+Our first PCT application was nationalized in April 2016 in Australia, Canada, China, Europe, Japan, Mexico, and the United States.
+Our second PCT application is due to be nationalized in July 2017.
+We have not determined what countries to nationalize in.
+If granted, patents issuing from our two PCT applications are expected to expire in 2034 and 2036, absent any adjustment or extensions.
 We also rely on trade secrets, know-how and continuing technological innovation to develop and maintain our proprietary position.